eclipse-sw360/sw360.website/content/en/docs/Deployment/Deploy-Secure-Deployment.md

 * Lifearay
 * Tomcat
 * Couchdb
-* Vagrant

-For vagrant it is important to understand how to close the provisioning users and not keep default usernames and passwords open.

-Then for the applications, the following very first line measure should be considered:
+For the applications, the following very first line measure should be considered:

 * Change password of Liferay administrator user or check if that is appropriately secure.